Currently dreaming (Corona dreaming albeit) of….

 Japan is a dream destination to start but combine it with the cherry blossom season?
 Now that’s bucket-list-worthy.
 While we may not be able to get to Japan anytime soon, experiencing the bustling cities, countryside, and culture of Japan is definitely on our must-see list.
 First up?
 Plenty of time spent in Tokyo, Kyoto, and Hakone for stunning views of Mount Fuji.

-While most people flock to the coastline of Italy, we’ve been dreaming more about the South of France for our next big adventure.
+While most people flock to the coastline of Italy (see more about our month in Italy with our kids here!), we’ve been dreaming more about the South of France for our next big adventure.
 From the sprawling lavender fields of Provence to the yacht-filled waters of Saint Tropez, there is plenty to see in the French Riviera.
 Take a bus, train, or rental car and explore some must-see stops along the coast — Nice, Antibes, Cannes, Saint Tropez, Provence, and although technically not part of France, the small country of Monaco.

 Photo by Annie Spratt on Unsplash